Zozman/pledge-coinbase/README.md

 ![](//screenshots/defaultPlugin.png)
 They can then type in a BTC amount and click "Submit" to reach a Coinbase interface to send a donation:
 ![](//screenshots/defaultPayment.png)
+## Customization
+Pledge can be customized with additional parameters to suit the widget to your needs
+### sourceAddress: Type-String (optional)
+sourceAddress contains the address of the URL which needs to be displayed as an embeded object.
+If no URL is given, the plugin will just create a pledge box with no content.